airtai/faststream/.faststream_gen/kafka/Subscriber/index.md

 from faststream.kafka import KafkaBroker
 ```

-## Define the HelloWorld message structure
+## Define the HelloWorld Message Structure

-Next, you need to define the structure of the messages you want to consume from the topic using pydantic.
-For the guide we’ll stick to something basic, but you are free to define any complex message structure you wish in your project.
+Next, you need to define the structure of the messages you want to consume from the topic using Pydantic.
+For the guide, we’ll stick to something basic, but you are free to define any complex message structure you wish in your project.

 ```python linenums="1"
 class HelloWorld(BaseModel):